 Editors / Editorial Board

-Editorial Board members are selected by submitting their CV to the Board (via the Managing Editor (firstname.lastname@example.org).
-An annual call for Board members will be circulated online and in the first quarter of each year.
+New Editorial Board members are selected by the current Board, in collaboration with the University Liaison and Managing Editor.
+An annual call for Board members is circulated online in the first quarter of each year.
+We also invite interested scholars to submit their CV to the Board at any time (via firstname.lastname@example.org).
 Board members are appointed for a three-year term with the option to renew.

 The criteria for Editorial Board membership are: